- Dr Clint Douglas

 As an experienced nurse academic, I value the opportunities I have to teach future generations of RNs and to strengthen nursing’s vital contribution to healthcare.
 I am third year coordinator of the BN program and coordinate the nursing practice capstone unit (NSB026) in the final semester of the course.

 I am also an experienced supervisor for student research projects.
 Current projects include (*Principal supervisor):

 - Hayfa Hamed Almutary (PhD candidate), Exploring symptom clusters in people with chronic kidney disease.

-- Kelly Foster (PhD candidate), Which factors affect recognition and escalation of deteriorating children within the emergency department?
+- *Kelly Foster (PhD student), Which factors affect recognition and escalation of deteriorating children within the emergency department?

 - Katharyn Havas (PhD candidate), A pre-post trial of a person-centred, theory-based intervention to support self-management in chronic kidney disease.

 - Molly Milazi (DHthSc candidate), A bundled intervention to improve phosphate control in people with end stage kidney disease.